yuzhimanhua/MICoL/README.md

 (2) In ```run.sh```, you can choose between two different architectures: Bi-Encoder (```architecture=bi```) and Cross-Encoder (```architecture=cross```).

 ## Citation
 Our implementation is adapted from [Poly-Encoder](https://github.com/chijames/Poly-Encoder) and [CorNet](https://github.com/XunGuangxu/CorNet).
-If you find the implementation useful, please cite the following paper:
+If you find this repository useful, please cite the following paper:
 ```
 @inproceedings{zhang2022metadata,
   title={Metadata-Induced Contrastive Learning for Zero-Shot Multi-Label Text Classification},